colding10/Kingfish/README.md

 ## About The Project

 `Kingfish` is a UCI chess engine built in C++.
 It was written from scratch, however it was inspired by Stockfish and Sunfish, two very popular chess engines.
-The engine was roughly estimated via the [chess.com](chess.com) Stockfish ELO estimator, and I will eventually create a [LiChess](lichess.org) account for it to get ranked.
+The engine was roughly estimated via the [chess.com](chess.com) Stockfish ELO estimator to about 2000 ELO.

+__I created a lichess account!
+Play Kingfish here: https://lichess.org/@/KingfishBot.

 The engine supports __most but not all of the common UCI commands__.
 It is tailored to work with Cute Chess, an application for playing UCI chess engines.